bangladeshihistory/site/README.md

 ## Abstract

-This is my 3.0 blog.
+This is our 2.0 site.
 It was built using GatsbyJS.

 This GatsbyJS single-page-application is virtualized in a Vagrant box, to be hosted on a Linode, integrated in CircleCI, tested with Jest BDD.